tim-barc/blog.github.io/_posts/2025-11-14-Certified-CyberDefender-Review.md

 ### **Exam**

 The entire training takes around 2–3 months if you allocate a couple of hours each day to studying, taking notes, and completing labs.
 I highly recommend purchasing a one-month Pro subscription and doing additional labs before attempting the exam.

 The exam is delivered entirely through the CyberDefenders platform.
 Once you start, you are given 48 hours to complete it.
 Key points:

 - Divided into 4 sections
 - All sections are accessible through the browser
 - Each question has an answer field and an optional justification field
 - Justification sections are useful for queries, reasoning, and evidence
 - The exam is fully practical, no multiple choice
+- The mimimum score to pass the certification is 70%
+- If you complete all module investigations, you are given an extra 5% which gets added to your final mark if your result is below 70%

 I personally spent around 20 hours completing the exam, although realistically 12–15 hours would have been enough.
+If you pass, you receive a silver coin, anything over 85% yields a gold coin.

 <br>